 Expand Your View of Your Inventory

-The reality is: many products will be returned to locations they weren’t shipped from.
+One of the many returns management challenges is that products will be returned to locations from which they weren’t shipped.
 This can make restocking and managing your inventory a mess.

 This approach also allows you to minimize product waste by pinpointing locations that are taking the bulk of the returns and showing which sites have the capacity to take the strain of future product returns.

 Hang On to Seasonal Employees

 When customers return items, they often have questions about the process or find themselves in need of step-by-step guidance.